phelelani/nf-rnaSeqMetagen/docs/index.md

 Content of the repository (located in `$HOME/.nextflow/assets/phelelani/nf-rnaSeqCount`):
 <script id="asciicast-308808" src="https://asciinema.org/a/308808.js" async data-autoplay="true" data-size="small" data-cols="150" data-rows="12" data-speed="1.5" data-loop="0"></script>

-To get the `help menu` for the workflow, execute the following from anywherre on your system aftercloning the repository:
+To get the `help menu` for the workflow, execute the following command from anywherre on your system:
 ```
 nextflow run nf-rnaSeqMetagen --help
 ```